aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/attribute-and-property-management/_index.md

 - Aspose.CAD for .NET installed via NuGet
 - A sample CAD/DWG file to experiment with

-## Adding Attributes to CAD Drawings
+## Adding attributes to CAD drawings

 Are your CAD drawings missing that extra layer of detail?
 Dive into the world of attributes with our Aspose.CAD tutorial.
 Adding attributes not only enriches your drawings but also provides essential metadata for better organization.
 Follow these steps for seamless integration: